cloud-bulldozer/e2e-benchmarking/workloads/kube-burner-ocp-wrapper/README.md

 - **ES_INDEX**: Defines the ElasticSearch/OpenSearch index name.
 By default `ripsaw-kube-burner`
 - **QPS** and **BURST**: Defines client-go QPS and BURST parameters for kube-burner.
 20 by default
 - **GC**: Garbage collect created namespaces. true by default
+- **EXTRA_FLAGS**: Extra flags that will be appended to the underlying kube-burner ocp command, by default empty.

 ### Cluster-density and cluster-density-v2